rust-lang/cargo/src/doc/src/reference/source-replacement.md

 A "directory source" is similar to a local registry source where it contains a number of crates available on the local filesystem, suitable for vendoring dependencies.
-Directory sources are primarily managed the `cargo vendor` subcommand.
+Directory sources are primarily managed by the `cargo vendor` subcommand.

 Directory sources are distinct from local registries though in that they contain